ISISComputingGroup/ibex_developers_manual/Stream-Device-Tips-and-Tricks.md

 ### Passing the PV names as protocol parameters

-Here is an example where a single status read query returns three different values, which correspond to three different PVs.
+Here is an example of record redirection, where a single status read query returns three different values, which correspond to three different PVs.
 The first PV triggers the protocol, and in doing so passes the name of the second and third PVs as arguments to the protocol:

 ```
 ## Read the status value 1.
 This also populates the status value 2 and 3.